Admissions Requirements

 Admission Criteria

-- A Baccalaureate degree in any discipline from a college or university institutionally accredited and recognized by the Council of Higher Education Accreditation (CHEA) such as: the Middle States Association of Colleges and Schools, the New England Association of Schools and Colleges, the Higher Learning Commission, the Northwest Commission on Colleges and Universities, the Southern Association of Colleges and Schools, and the Western Association of Schools and Colleges.
+- A Baccalaureate degree in any discipline from colleges or universities accredited by one of the following: The Middle States Commission on Higher Education (MSCHE), the New England Commission on Higher Education (NECHE), The Higher Learning Commission (HLC), the Northwest Commission on Colleges and Universities (NWCCU), the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), the Western Association of Schools and Colleges (WASC) Senior College and University Commission (WSCUC) or the Accrediting Commission for Community and Junior Colleges (ACCJC).
 If you have any questions about whether a transfer course will be accepted, you should check with the Office of Admissions prior to enrolling in the course.

 - You must submit two letters of recommendation.
 SUNY Downstate Health Sciences University has moved toward exclusive use of electronic recommendation submissions.
 The letters should be from: 1) a midwife, nurse or physician colleague who can comment on your clinical abilities; or 2) a college professor who taught you; or 3) a person who knows you in a professional capacity.
 Please visit the application instructions to learn more about the letters of recommendation requirements.